 - Royal Icing– I used this to make some of the logos on the cake

-- Silver color mist – I used Wilton Silver Color Mist to spray paint Thor’s hammer as well as the 3D letters on the side of the cake.
+- Edible silver mist – I used Wilton Silver Color Mist to spray paint Thor’s hammer as well as the 3D letters on the side of the cake.

 - Styrofoam dummies – The topmost and bottom-most tier of this cake were Styrofoam dummies measuring 8 inches and 14 inches in diameter each.